-That's just income; what about using world wealth for basic income?
-Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for 3 years.)
+The above just uses world income; what about using world wealth?
+Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for 3 years.
+14

 Automation is maybe the main way that technology improves most people’s lives: aside from foolish status exceptions like Apple products, big reductions in manufacturing cost usually mean big reduction in the end cost of goods.
 Obviously, replacing labour costs with lower machine costs benefits rich machine-owners most, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.

 Besides the obvious example - that we now produce a volume of food far beyond the needs of the entire world population (2940kcal per person per day, though with terrible distributive failures) - consider that a single ordinary shirt takes 508 hours of labour to produce on a spinning wheel and hand-loom - so you would expect to pay something above $3600 at current minimum wage (still $900 at 1400CE wage levels).
 4 Getting costs as near to zero as possible is the way we will solve the easy problem of human existence, scarcity of basic goods and leisure.
 5

 Probably vicious solutions to the worst case 6:

 - Halt progress on automation, preserving current employment.
 (Via government ban, successful hostility by organised labour, mass monkey wrenching).
 I count this as vicious, even though it is much better than the worst-case, since it leaves almost all of us very unfree, forever.

 - or I guess you could try huge unemployment plus an authoritarian crackdown on desperate masses, see how that goes.